AnthonyCxx/Notes-and-Writeups/C/The Compiler/GNU C Extensions.md

 ```

 ### Case Range
-The GCC Compiler allows you to use '...' to indicate a [case range expression](https://gcc.gnu.org/onlinedocs/gcc/Case-Ranges.html).
-The range expression will accept
+The GCC Compiler allows you to use '...' to indicate a [case range expression](https://gcc.gnu.org/onlinedocs/gcc/Case-Ranges.html). <br />
-everything between the given low and high.
+The range expression will accept everything between the given low and high.
 ```C
 #include <stdio.h>